rigdev/rig/README.md

 ## ⚙️ Plugins

-The Rig platform comes with a open Plugin framework, for easy customization.
+The Rig platform comes with an open Plugin framework, for easy customization.

 The default configuration will run with the basic plugins: